Opencast-Moodle/moodle-block_opencast/README.md

 For this the series id has to be reference in the block.

 1. Go to the overview section of the block.
-2. Go to "Edit series mapping".
+2. Go to "Edit series mapping".</br>
 <img src="https://user-images.githubusercontent.com/9437254/46022815-9da8e180-c0e3-11e8-969c-15e0bbab4417.png" width="500"></br>
 3. Enter the series id and save the form.
 4. Now all videos of the series should be displayed in the block and the visibility of them can be adjusted.